Dolmades | Stuffed Grape Leaves

 Bring to liquid to a quick boil and then lower the heat and let the rice simmer, uncovered, for about 10 to 15 minutes, or until the liquid has been absorbed and the rice is still a bit al dente/undercooked.
 DO NOT fully cook the rice, or it will be mushy once the dolmades are fully cooked.
 Less is more for the rice.
 Once done, remove the pot from heat.

-Lastly, add the pine nuts, dill, mint, lemon zest, pine nuts and fresh lemon juice to the rice and stir to combine the ingredients.
+Lastly, add the pine nuts, dill, mint, lemon zest, and fresh lemon juice to the rice and stir to combine the ingredients.
 Season to taste with salt and pepper.
 Let the mixture cool to room temperature.

 Step 2: Assembling the Dolmades• 50 + large grape leaves (fresh or jarred)